reactiverse/es4x/docs/get-started/package.md

 ENTRYPOINT [ "./node_modules/.bin/es4x-launcher" ]
 ```

-This will produce a small final image but a larger layer as you're packaging the optimized runtime too.
+This will produce a small final image, but a larger layer as you're packaging the optimized runtime too.